geolinkedata/TripleGeo-Service/README.md

           "uclass": "type"
       }

 For a better description for the parameters check [TripleGeo](https://github.com/geolinkedata/TripleGeo).

+## Run in a Docker container

+Prepare the environment with docker variable set:

+     eval $(docker-machine env default)

+Build the container:

+     docker build -t francbartoli/triplegeo-service .

+Run the container:

+     docker run -it --rm -p 8080:8080 francbartoli/triplegeo-service